Edit Blog Post

 This took just one hour.
 Next was Sumaguing Cave.

 I am not sure I would have the same courage.
-In fact, I wasn't sure Sarah would have the spunk to do
+In fact, I wasn't sure Sarah would have the spunk to

-Sumaguing Caves.
+do Sumaguing Caves.
 But as they say in the travel books, you have not been to Sagada if you didn't explore Sumaguing Caves

 .
 Sarah broke her sandals here while on a descent trail over moist and mud laden rocks.
 No chance to be a camwhore here as she was focused on having firm grips on rocks covered with bat droppings while battling the cold at 11-16 celsius.
 Distance of 750 meters and a depth of over 100 meters, the tour was ably managed by this English-speaking "Manong" (older brother in local dialect) who was kind enough to lend a pair of slippers to my niece.
 If you are wondering why these local folks speak fluent English, it is because American missionaries reached the far corners of this mountain region to teach these natives.

 After 3 hours, which seemed like almost a lifetime for Sarah, the tour ended with this group of young travelers feeling accomplished and "wasted".
 But not wasted enough not to enjoy the rest of the day.
 Back at George Guest House by 6pm, they had some energy left to take a shower and then walk from the guesthouse to explore the town.
-Sure enough, they found
+Sure enough,

 Bomod-Ok Waterfalls and Kiltepan Peak